 - Fiddes Hard Wax Oil Natural: A durable Hard Wax Oil formula that better retains the natural, untreated look of lighter coloured timbers such as Oak and Pine.

 For a Scandinavian look, consider a white wood oil or one that contains just a small amount of white pigment such as those above.

 Can I use an exterior wood oil on my shed interior?

 Many exterior wood oils contain additional additives such as fungicides and biocides to protect exterior wood from mould, algae and insect attack.
 These are formulated for exterior wood such as decking, shed exteriors and fence panels, and are not suitable for interior wood that is likely to come into direct contact with bare skin or food.
-Although they are not dangerous when dry, its still better to use an interior oil that doesn’t contain these additional ingredients to avoid any potential skin reaction or allergy.
+Although they are not dangerous when dry, it is still better to use an interior oil that doesn’t contain these additional ingredients to avoid any potential skin reaction or allergy.

-So there you have it, a round up of wood paints and wood oils to transform the interior of any garden shed from the ordinary to the extraordinary.
+So, there you have it, a roundup of wood paints and wood oils to transform the interior of any garden shed from the ordinary to the extraordinary.
 Make your shed something to be proud of and show-worthy rather than something to hideaway in the corner of the garden.
 Who knows, your shed could one-day become a contender for shed of the year.

 Exterior shed treatments